Annual Salary

 Your working environment may be physically and emotionally demanding.

-You may be able to join the second year of a nursing degree if you already have a degree in:a health-related subject; psychology; life sciences; social work
+You might be able to join the second year of a nursing degree if you already have a degree in:a health-related subject; psychology; life sciences; social work

 Full-time courses usually take 3 years.

-You can train for a career as a nurse in the armed forces.
+You can also train to be a nurse in the armed forces.
 You can find more information at:Army; Royal Air Force; Royal Navy

 You'll usually need:

-You may be able to do a degree apprenticeship in nursing if you work in a healthcare setting like a hospital.
+You might be able to apply for a Registered Nurse Level 6 Degree Apprenticeship if you work in a healthcare setting like a hospital.

 You'll usually need: